fregante/abort-utils/source/signal-from-event.md

 Type: `(event: Event) => boolean`

 A filter function that will be called with the event that triggered the listener.
 The signal will resolve only once the filter returns `true`.
+This function can also be `async`.

 ```js
 // Remove listeners after the 5th click